jakesorce/clubhouse_ruby/README.md

 # => []
 ```

-You don't need to clear the path after a request, as that happens automatically.
+You don't need to clear the path after a complete request, as that happens
+automatically.

-Note that the chained methods are always resources (with an id for a parent
+Note that the chained methods are always resources (with an id for a parent when
-when accessing nested resources) followed by a final "action" or "method" that
+accessing nested resources) followed by a final action that matches the methods
-matches the methods in the Clubhouse API documentation.
+in the Clubhouse API documentation.

 These resources and methods are enumerated in the source code
 [here](https://github.com/PhilipCastiglione/clubhouse_ruby/blob/master/lib/clubhouse_ruby/constants.rb)